 Location: York University

-The symposium will involve a full-day international public colloquium that will explore the progress that the mining industry is making to combat corruption, and the effectiveness of current strategies.
-The day’s events will take place at McLaughlin College (MC) and the Seymour Schulich Business School (SSB), both located on the Keele Campus of York University, at 4700 Keele Street, Toronto (click here for a campus map).
-Presentation by Jeffrey Davidson on his role as Canada’s Extractive Sector Corporate Social Responsibility Counsellor, designed specifically to interest a wide audience of students and faculty.
-Events include an evening reception and a lunch series presentation by Schulich Business School’s Centre of Excellence in Responsible Business.
+The symposium involved a full-day international public colloquium explored the progress that the mining industry is making to combat corruption, and the effectiveness of current strategies.
+The day’s events took place at McLaughlin College (MC) and the Seymour Schulich Business School (SSB), both located on the Keele Campus of York University, at 4700 Keele Street, Toronto (click here for a campus map).
+A presentation was given by Jeffrey Davidson on his role as Canada’s Extractive Sector Corporate Social Responsibility Counsellor, designed specifically to interest a wide audience of students and faculty.
+Events included an evening reception and a lunch series presentation by Schulich Business School’s Centre of Excellence in Responsible Business.

 8:30 AM – 9:00 AM: Registration and Refreshments